 - low estrogen levels during menopause

-The doctor will carry out a physical examination and ask about medical history.
-A sample of discharge may be taken to try to determine the cause of the inflammation.
+The doctor may conduct a pelvic exam to check inside the vagina for inflammation and excess discharge.
+A sample of discharge is sometimes taken in an attempt to determine the cause of the inflammation.

 The cause of vaginitis may be diagnosed by checking the appearance of the vaginal fluid, vaginal pH levels, the presence of volatile amines (the gas that causes a bad smell), and the microscopic detection of specific cells.

 Treatment depends on the cause.
 It may include low-potency topical steroids, applied to the skin, topical or oral antibiotics, antifungals, or antibacterial creams.

 Bacterial vaginitis (BV) is usually treated with antibiotics, such as metronidazole (Flagyl), or clindamycin.

 Medications used to treat a fungal infection include butoconazole and clotrimazole.